11 Double French Manicure Ideas That Are Cooler Than The Classic

 Minimal Simplicity

 Pared back and elegant, there’s no arguing with how stylish this simple take on floating French tips looks.
 Courtesy of Kenzo Nail Studio, it’s a graceful nod to the classic French manicure, but with a modern upgrade.
-All you need is a steady hand and an opaque white polish like Barry M Gelly Hi Shine Nail Paint in Cotton, £3.99, to get the look on your own.
+All you need is a steady hand and an opaque white polish like Sally Hansen Insta Dry Nail Polish in White on Time, to get the look on your own.